QaysAlnajjad/eks-gitops-apps/README.md

   3. ArgoCD reads apps/kustomization.yaml
   4. Each application in apps/ is reconciled into the cluster
   5. Ongoing changes are delivered by commit + sync
+  6. Create required Kubernetes secrets manually (not stored in Git)

 ---